We're pleased to offer the following services at Hilltowns Veterinary Clinic:

-The most important component in maintaining your pet's health and well being is an annual wellness exam.
+The most important component in maintaining your pet's health and well being is the annual wellness exam.
 Bringing your pet in on a regular basis allows Dr. Lynch to monitor their health and to treat or delay any problems before they become severe.
-During the wellness exam, Dr. Lynch will ask you questions to obtain a thorough history for your pet, including any changes in eating habits, behavior, and exercise tolerance.
-She will then examine them from nose to tail to determine if any abnormalities are present.
+During the wellness exam, Dr. Lynch will ask you questions to obtain a thorough history for your pet.
+She will also examine them from nose to tail to determine if any abnormalities are present.
 Vaccines will also be administered at this time to protect your pet from various disease threats.
 The annual wellness exam may or may not include diagnostic tests such as routine bloodwork and intestinal parasite testing.
 Regular wellness exams can help your pet to live a longer and healthier life.

 SENIOR WELLNESS EXAM

 The lifespan of your pet can vary depending on breed and size.
 For example, smaller breed dogs tend to live longer lives than larger breed dogs, and cats can live much longer than most dogs.
-This makes it very difficult to predict the lifespan for most pets.
 For this reason , your pet is considered to be geriatric, or senior, if they are 7 years of age or older (5 years in large breed dogs).
-When your pet reaches this age, regular wellness exams become even more important, and may be required more frequent than once a year.
+When your pet reaches this age, regular wellness exams become even more important, and may be recommended more frequent than once a year.
 This will allow Dr. Lynch to catch and/or delay the onset of various conditions and diseases that affect senior pets, such as diabetes, heart disease, and arthritis.
-Senior pets who are showing no apparent signs of illness can be in the earlier stages of disease that can be undetected without further diagnostic testing.
-This is why during the senior wellness exam we recommend more comprehensive bloodwork and urinalysis to reveal any hidden problems before they become more serious.
+During the senior wellness exam we recommend more comprehensive bloodwork and urinalysis to reveal any hidden problems before they become more serious.

 Surgeries are performed on a daily basis at Hilltowns Veterinary Clinic as space permits.
-Dr Lynch performs minor surgeries (spays/neuters) as well as major surgery (tumor removal, laparotomy).
-For our patients who need more advanced surgery, Dr Michael Frost, a traveling orthopedic surgeon, will come to the clinic when called upon.
 Prior to any surgical procedure, a complete physical exam must be performed by Dr Lynch to ensure your pet is healthy enough to undergo the procedure.
 We also recommend that any potential surgical patient have pre-surgical bloodwork performed.
-This will rule out any pre-existing conditions that can affect how your pet will react to the anesthesia or surgical procedure.
 During the procedure your pet's heart rate, blood pressure, and oxygen levels will be monitored by a trained surgical assistant to ensure their safety.
 Once the procedure is finished, your pet's comfort level and recovery will be monitored closely in our treatment area.
 Pain medications will be administered during the procedure and after as needed and may or may not be sent home with you to continue.
 At Hilltowns Veterinary Clinic, we strive to make the surgical experience as stress free as possible for you and your pet.

 ORAL AND DENTAL CARE

-Hilltowns Veterinary Clinic has recently joined in on the digital radiology revolution occuring in veterinary medicine.
-We are excited to offer this new technology to our clients, as it allows us to obtain more detailed, higher quality images than before.
-Digital radiography gives us the abiltity to enhance the brightness and contrast of the images, and also to zoom in and out on any areas of interest.
+We are excited to offer this technology to our clients, as it allows us to obtain more detailed, higher quality images.
+Digital radiography gives us the ability to enhance the brightness and contrast of the images, and also to zoom in and out on any areas of interest.
 In going digital, we have been able to increase the level of diagnostics that we offer to our clients.
-We can now send images instantly over the internet, allowing us to communicate much better with the specialists and referral centers that we work with on occasion.
+We can now send images instantly over the internet, allowing us to communicate much better with the specialists and referral centers that we work with.
 Most importantly, Dr. Lynch will now be able to interpret radiographs much faster, which will mean more time to discuss her findings with clients.